 CGI scripts should have ‘execute’ permission set for the server process.
 (If in doubt use ’world’ to allow CGI execution by any process.)

-An API key for the Ordnance Survey data is required.
-This is stored as a text string assigned to the variable $API_KEY as the first non-comment statement in Wilkinson/cgi/site.cgi
+An API key and associated ‘secret’ character string for the Ordnance Survey data is required.
+These is stored as const text strings in Wilkinson/cgi/token.cgi